Implementing CI/CD for Azure Data Factory | Nitor Infotech

 Implementing CI/CD for Azure Data Factory

-Continuous Integration (CI) is a practice which allows developers to seamlessly merge code in a common repository whereas Continuous Delivery (CD) is a practice that adds a layer to CI by providing multi-stage infrastructure provisioning and deployment which helps in automating the entire software release process.
+Continuous Integration (CI) is a practice which allows developers to seamlessly merge code in a common repository.
+Continuous Delivery (CD), on the other hand, is a practice that adds a layer to CI by providing multi-stage infrastructure provisioning and deployment which helps in automating the entire software release process.

 For Azure data pipelines, CI/CD means nothing but moving data factory pipelines from one environment to another.

-In this blog, I will walk you through the process of implementing continuous integration and continuous delivery for pipelines created in Azure data factory.
+In this blog, I will walk you through the process of implementing continuous integration and continuous delivery for pipelines created in Azure Data Factory (ADF).

 To begin with, let us first take a look at the high-level architecture: